manzt/vitessce-ims-data/README.md

 - Selecting layers (via brush or annotation)
   - If annotated m/z (spase spectrum), fetch 2d slice at single m/z and render.
   - If raw data (dense spectrum), sample a few m/z in range initially and then load rest?
+  - `NOTE`: The visual encoding for this selection should likely be dynamic (ie. spectrum for dense/raw data and table/heatmap/etc for annotated layers).

 - Pan-and-zoom of rendered layers
   - Hopefully handled by deck.gl.